prashnani/PerceptualImageError/dataset/dataset_README.md

 - **labels** contains csv files containing pairwise preference labels for distorted images (see main paper and supplementary material for details on how data is captured).
 There is one (two in case of test set) csv file for each reference image, in train / val / test subfolders.

-## Interpreting the csv files contained in the labels folder:
+## Interpreting the csv files contained in the labels folder

 - For train and validation (val) set: there is one csv file for to each reference image (`ref_<image number>_pairwise_labels.csv`) containing pairwise labels: